TobiasForner/GraphRepartition/README.md

-# Online Balanced Repartitioning of Dynamic Communication Pattersns in Polynomial Time
+# Online Balanced Repartitioning of Dynamic Communication Patterns in Polynomial Time
 Code for dynamically maintaining a connectivity-based graph decomposition tree.

 # Usage